 ACTIVITIES Target Date for Completion Responsible Person/Group Status/Outcome (include dates - mm/dd/yy) 5.
 The Model Schools program will increase the number of districts participating by: Increasing the number of instructional technology professional development activities available.
 Increasing the number of subscribers to the Model Schools listserv.
 Utilizing an online survey tool for all workshop and job-embedded professional development to assess teacher perception of impact of staff development on student achievement.
 Ongoing through June 30, 2016 Admin.
-Coord., Model Schools district will start July 6, 2010.
-This district will also participate in a new science enrichment three-day program with Brookhaven National Lab.
-There were 55 professional development opportunities available to districts.
-293 people have joined the listserv.
-194 surveys were created in Survey Monkey to assess professional development.
+Coord., Model Schools There were 77 professional development opportunities available to districts.
+351 people have joined the listserv.
+132 surveys were created in Survey Monkey to assess professional development.
+6. The Student Data Services program will promote awareness of and support for the use of data to improve instruction by: Continuing to offer professional development offerings through the Data Warehouse and Test Scanning programs Continuing to offer professional development offering through the Student Information Systems programs Continuing to participate in and expand professional networks related to the use of student data Ongoing through June 30, 2016 Student Data Services Divisional Administrator, Program Administrators, Administrative Coordinators There were a total of 277 professional development offerings hosted by Student Data Services in 2010-11.
+All workshops provided support for current SED initiatives.80 professional development offerings were provided by the Data Warehouse and Test Scanning programs.197 professional development offerings were provided by the Student Information System programs.A total of 178